 or 06-30 h as an alternative

-Subsequently, [Ben Daoud(2010)] added an additionally level of analogy, between the circulation and the moisture analogy (Table 7), based on vertical velocity at 850 hPa (W850).
+Subsequently, [Ben Daoud(2010)] added an additional level of analogy, between the circulation and the moisture analogy (Table 7), based on vertical velocity at 850 hPa (W850).
 This AM was developed for large floodplains in France, but was found to be not relevant for an Alpine environment where topography is mostly responsible for uplift of air masses [Horton et~al.(2012)Horton, Jaboyedoff, Metzger, Obled, and Marty].

 Table 7: Method of type P2T-2Z-4W-4MI, by [Ben Daoud(2010)].
 Same conventions as Table 1